mzuther/Squeezer/README.markdown

 are stepped to fine-tuned *preset* values, but can be changed to *continuous* values by clicking a small orange light located next to them.
-This allows you to find nice settings fast while not preventing to optimise these settings.
+This allows you to find nice settings fast while not preventing optimisation of settings.

-**Squeezer** also adapts easily to many tastes and use cases:
+**Squeezer** adapts easily to many tastes and use cases:

 - feed-forward & feed-back design
 - linear, logarithmic \& smooth release stage